grtlinux/KieaVirtualBox/README.md

             autologin-user=root
             .....
     4. save and reboot

+## How to mount and use exFAT drive on Ubuntu Linux

+    $ sudo apt install -y exfat-fuse exfat-utils

 -----
 ## References
 > [Install the Latest VirtualBox on Ubuntu 18.04 LTS](https://websiteforstudents.com/install-the-latest-virtualbox-on-ubuntu-18-04-lts/ "Install the Latest VirtualBox on Ubuntu 18.04 LTS")